Magda Linette vs. Marta Kostyuk: Prediction and Match Betting Odds | San Diego Open

 Magda Linette vs. Marta Kostyuk Trends and Insights

-- Linette has played 46 matches over the past year across all court types, and 21.9 games per match.
+- Through 46 matches over the past 12 months (across all court types), Linette has played 21.9 games per match and won 50.0% of them.

-- In her 38 matches in the past year across all court types, Kostyuk is averaging 21.6 games per match and winning 49.8% of those games.
+- In her 38 matches in the past 12 months across all court surfaces, Kostyuk is averaging 21.6 games per match while winning 49.8% of those games.

-- Kostyuk is averaging 21.8 games per match and 9.3 games per set in 30 matches on hard courts in the past 12 months.
+- Through 30 matches on hard courts in the past year, Kostyuk has averaged 21.8 games per match and 9.3 games per set, winning 50.7% of those games.

-- Dating back to 2015, Linette and Kostyuk have not competed against each other.
+- Dating back to 2015, Linette and Kostyuk have not played against each other.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.